JimKnowler/nandland-verilog-exercises/README.md

 Receive characters over a serial connection

-Works well with the TeraTerm application on Windows - remember to choose the right COM port for your GO Board and use 112500 baud rate.
+Works well with the TeraTerm application on Windows - remember to choose the right COM port for your GO Board and use settings:
+- speed: 115200
+- data: 8 bit
+- parity: none
+- stop bits: 1 bit
+- flow control: none

 When typing characters into the TeraTerm terminal, the 7-segment displays will show hex value of the character and the LEDS will show the character's low nibble.